 If you switch to a Mac after becoming familiar with Windows, you’ll quickly find that the standard Ctrl+Alt+Delete shortcut doesn’t do anything.
-Mac OS X does have its own version of the Task Manager, but it’s a bit different than Windows’.
+Mac OS X does have its own version of the Task Manager, but it’s a bit different than Windows’, and you access it by pressing Command+Option+Esc.

 If an application is frozen on your Mac, you can use the Force Quit dialog to close it.
 This is particularly useful when using a full-screen application, such as a game, and your Mac doesn’t seem to be responding.